Post image for My Best Homemade Fluffy Southern Biscuits for My Southern Husband

 My husband has a memory of his Southern grandmother who made biscuits every day of her life.
 He remembers well the visits to the farmhouse in East Tennessee, sleeping in a feather bed under six or eight quilts, waking up to fluffy biscuits made on a wood burning stove, served with homemade pear honey and apple butter.

-Finally, after many tries of other recipes, I came up with this myself.
-It felt right to me.
+Finally, after many tries using various recipes, I came up with a recipe that felt right to me.
 Although these are made with butter , not lard or shortening, this is the biscuit that most takes him back to his childhood.

 I trust this recipe, because it’s my own, and I finally have the “feel” of the biscuit in the same way I’ve mastered the “feel” for pie dough and homemade pasta.
 It was worth the time and worth the mistakes along the way, and far better than anything that pops out of a can.